ariga/atlas/doc/md/guides/orms/gorm.md

 ## Create an auto-migration script

-Depends on how your project is set up, you may be able to skip this part.
 To plan a migration to your desired state, we will first create a script that populates an empty database with your current schema.
 Suppose you have models such as: